-Last year alone, our community center served 5,800 children with our homework lab, chess club, dance class and our amazing mobile repair bicycle program.
-Since 2014, our flagship program SSNL has served more than 40,000 individuals by providing a safe place for families to gather Thursday through Saturday nights during the summer.
-Over that period, we have provided more than 27,000 free dinners, art classes, sports leagues and gang intervention opportunities.
-And, we created 128 jobs for youth in the 95823 zip code.
+Since establishment in 2014, our community center served over 25,000 children with our homework lab, chess club, dance class and our amazing mobile repair bicycle program.
+Since 2014, our flagship program SSNL has served more than 50,000 individuals by providing a safe place for families to gather Thursday through Saturday nights during the summer.
+Over that period, we have provided more than 40,000 free dinners, art classes, sports leagues and gang intervention opportunities.
+And, we created 140 jobs for youth in the 95823 zip code.
 These are amazing results in a very short time and we are just getting started.

 What was once the most crime-filled corner in Sacramento has been transformed into a safe space for families to gather.
 Since 2013, we have embarked on a plan to improve the physical location of our community center because attendance at programs and events has risen year over year, reinforcing the need for additional programming.

 Homework Assistance Lab provides FREE tutoring on all subjects, with an emphasis on math and reading comprehension.